airvlab/GCA-Bench/README.md

 # GVLA

-This is the repository that contains source code for the [GVLA](https://airvlab.github.io/G-VLA/).
+This repository contains the project page for [GVLA: Gripper-aware Vision Language Action Models](https://airvlab.github.io/G-VLA/).

+GVLA studies gripper-aware vision-language-action modeling for robotic grasping and manipulation.
+The project page presents the MiGA multi-gripper dataset, the GVLA model design, experimental results, and the paper PDF.

-If you find RobotDesign1M useful for your work please cite:
+If you find GVLA or MiGA useful for your work, please cite:
 ```
 @inproceedings{zhang2026gvla,
   title={Gripper-aware Vision Language Action Models},